gyulanemeth/bluefox.email/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically.md

 # How to create a newsletter from RSS and send it automatically

-You might write a blog.
+You might write a blog, or follow a few great blogs.
 Which is great content, and you might wanna send it out automatically to your subscribers.
 Yeah, that's a good idea.

-Let me show you how to do it.
-In this article, I will show you how you can create a weekly newsletter based on an RSS feed and send it automatically.
+Most newsletters are written by hand.
+Someone sits down every week, picks the articles, copies the links, writes the intro, and hits send.
+That works, but it takes time and it relies on someone remembering to do it.
+If the content already exists in an RSS feed, there's no reason to do any of that manually.

+With BlueFox Email, you can build a newsletter template once, connect it to an RSS feed, and then set up a time-based automation to send it on a schedule.
+Every week, the latest articles get pulled in automatically and sent to your subscribers, no manual work involved.

+This approach works for your own blog, but also for any RSS feed you want to curate for your audience.
+Maybe you run a developer newsletter and want to surface the latest posts from a few trusted sources.
+Maybe you want to keep your customers updated with industry news.
+As long as there is an RSS feed, you can turn it into a newsletter.

-We are going to use the ["WIRED" magazine's RSS feed related to AI](https://www.wired.com/feed/tag/ai/latest/rss), because who wouldn't be interested in AI these days!
+In this article I'll show you how to do exactly that.
+We are going to use the ["WIRED" magazine's RSS feed related to AI](https://www.wired.com/feed/tag/ai/latest/rss) as our example, because who wouldn't be interested in AI these days!

 ```
 https://www.wired.com/feed/tag/ai/latest/rss
 ```

-The RSS feed is pretty well formatted, but still, it would be nicer to see a well-formatted newsletter.
+The raw RSS feed has all the data we need, but it's not something you'd want to send to subscribers as-is.

 ![WIRED - AI RSS](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/01-wired-ai-rss.png)

-First of all, we will need to create an email template that pulls in that data.
+We'll turn it into a nicely formatted, on-brand email that goes out every Monday morning at 9am, without anyone lifting a finger.

-I'll start by duplicating an existing campaign.
+Let's get started.
+I'll begin by duplicating an existing campaign to use as the base.

 ## Creating the campaign